 The Grange Festival

 The Grange is a professional music venue in Alresford who have been working in collaboration with Everest's Performing Arts department to offer workshops and performance opportunities for our students.
 Students work alongside professional actors, singers, musicians, directors and set designers to gain first hand experience of working in a professional venue with a company.
 Everest is incredibly proud to work with The Grange.

 The Grange Festival is delighted to be working with students from Everest Academy and their outstanding staff on our ambitious project ‘Monster in the Maze’.
 This will be collaborative project giving the students a unique opportunity to work alongside a professional team, explore a contemporary interpretation of the myth of the Minotaur and perform on a world class stage.
 We have no doubt that Everest students will enjoy the process, rise to the challenge and have an unforgettable experience.

 Working with you

-We know that we have a huge wealth of experience in our parent body and local community to tap into to help expose our students to different career pathways.
+We know that we have a huge wealth of experience in our parent body and local community who could offer to support our students into different career pathways.

-If you are a business in the local area and would like to improve our Corporate Social Responsibility by working with a school then please do get in touch with Hannah Dibden, our Head of School on 01256 465 547.
+If you are a business in the local area and would like to work with our school then please contact Hannah Dibden, our Head of School on 01256 465 547.

 National Careers Service: https://nationalcareers.service.gov.uk/